Jehovahs Witness Sex Abuse Lawsuit

 Below are some frequently asked questions raised by victims of sexual abuse within the Jehovah's Witness organization.
 We appreciate that these questions may give rise to additional questions and concerns.

-According to the American Psychological Association, sexual assault is defined as an unwanted sexual activity where the abuser makes threats, uses force, or takes advantage of innocent victims without consent.
-Nearly all victims of sexual abuse know their abuser.
+According to the American Psychological Association, sex assault is defined as an unwanted sexual activity where the abuser makes threats, uses force, or takes advantage of innocent victims without consent.
+Nearly all victims of physical assault know their abuser.

-Many victims immediately react to sexual assault through disbelief, fear, or shock.
+Many victims immediately react to physical assault through disbelief, fear, or shock.
 Over time, their symptoms can include PTSD (post-traumatic stress disorder), fear, anxiety, and depression.

 What Is Inappropriate Touching?